-Mindfulness is a bit like being given the instruction manual to our own mind!
-On this course, which follows a formally validated approach, you will learn: what mindfulness is, its benefits, and the many ways to practise mindfulness – leading to the development of your own mindfulness practice.
+Mindfulness is a bit like being given the instruction manual to our own mind.
+On this course, which follows a formally validated approach, you will learn the psychological skills associated with mindfulness, and the many ways to use meditation to practise them, leading to a different way of being and the development of your mindfulness practice.

-The course runs over 8-weeks (plus a gap for the school half-term on 25th October) with a small group in weekly two-hour sessions starting at 19.30.
-It’s supported by providing audio meditation practises and written material for use at home.
-It’s based on the eight week courses MBCT and MBSR (see below for more detail on this).
+The course runs over 8-weeks (with breaks for school holidays), with a small group online or face-to-face in weekly two-hour sessions starting at 7.30pm.
+You’ll be provided with everything you need to practise mindfulness, including recorded audio meditation practices and written material for use at home.
+It’s based on the eight-week courses MBCT and MBSR (see below for more detail on this).

 The benefits of this course have been far-reaching and have had an impact on all aspects of my life!

 Regular mindfulness practise has been shown many times to be beneficial to most of those who practise, building resilience, enhancing well-being, reducing stress, and improving focus and clarity at work and at home.
 It has been shown to help us become more aware of the often illogical patterns our thinking mind is drawn into, providing approaches to take back the control we think we should have.

 Like any skill, mindfulness requires practice – and this will be your main task as an attendee, practising the mindfulness exercises most days.
 You will be provided with guided audio meditation recordings which can be listened to either over the internet or by downloading to your favourite mobile device.

 Venue: Online and face-to-face at: Renewal Centre, Church Road, Swallowfield, Reading, RG7 1TJ

 - Week 1, 25th February – Running on autopilot

 - Week 2, 4th March – Living in our heads

 - Week 3, 11th March – Gathering the scattered mind